 · Eye mask

-1. Stay hydrated- drink lots of water, replenish your H20 at the airport using your own jug and don't forget to add a couple chlorophyll drops!
+1. Stay hydrated- drink lots of water, I bring my own 1 gallon jug of Kangen water on the plane since it is Medical Grade water it is allowed, and don't forget to add a couple chlorophyll drops!
 Airlines are really stingy nowadays, so I like to bring yummy tea bags to get my drink of choice during flights (stay away from caffeine and alcohol)!

 2. Move around- avoid being sedentary for more then 2 hours.
 Take a walk down that tiny aisle to keep blood flowing and reduce the chance of your muscles becoming stiff.